 These buds have a good build quality but don't feel quite as premium as the Bose QuietComfort Earbuds Truly Wireless.
 They're mostly made of glossy plastic, except for the touch-sensitive surface on the stems, but it feels a bit cheap.
 The case is also made of plastic and is a little flimsy.
 The fins and tips are also thinner and seem prone to tearing due to the thin area where they lock onto your ears.
 They're certified IPX4 for resistance against water splashes, though.

-The Bose QuietComfort 2 have great treble accuracy.
-The treble response is a little tilted, which results in detailed vocals and instruments as well as bright sibilants like hi-hats.
+The Bose QuietComfort 2 have excellent treble accuracy.
+The treble response is a little tilted, resulting in detailed vocals and instruments.
+Sibilants are also present but not overly bright.
 In songs like Miss You by Oliver Tree and Robin Schulz, the high-pitched vocals in the chorus sound crisp without being piercing.

-The peaks and dips performance of these buds is good.
-There's a small peak in the low-bass, which adds a little extra thump and rumble to your mixes.
-A dip in the high-mid affects the left driver more prominently, weakening vocals and instruments.
-A couple of peaks in the low to mid-treble make the upper harmonics of vocals and instruments sound a little harsh while sibilants like S and T sounds are piercing.
+The peaks and dips performance of these buds is decent.
+There's a small peak in the low-bass, which adds extra thump and rumble to your mixes.
+A dip in the high-mid affects the right driver more prominently, weakening vocals and instruments.
+A couple of peaks in the low to mid-treble make the upper harmonics of vocals and instruments sound harsh while sibilants like S and T sounds are piercing.

 The passive soundstage performance of these buds is bad, which is normal from in-ears.
 To create an immersive soundstage, your outer ear has to be activated by sound.
 However, in-ears bypass your outer ear.
 This results in a soundstage that feels small, unnatural, and as if sound is coming from inside your head rather than from speakers placed in the room around you.